Immunity is a mainstream health concern thanks to COVID-19

 But in Scotland and other temperate climates winter sunlight isn’t strong enough for vitamin D production.
 And even in summer, depending on your lifestyle, it isn’t always possible to get enough sun exposure.
 As a result, many Scots are deficient in vitamin D.

-Diet is not a great source of vitamin D. And your diet can only top up the in-house vitamin D production.
+Diet is not a great source of vitamin D. And your diet only tops up the in-house vitamin D production.
 Still, the best dietary sources are oily fish and vitamin D fortified foods.

 Exposure to enough sunlight is the best natural source of vitamin D.